Myekman/bluebell-ceramics/README.md

 - [Github](https://github.com/), Was used as a version control system to manage the code.
 - [Heroku](https://id.heroku.com/login), the hosting service used to host the website.
 - [Chroome developer tools](https://developer.chrome.com/docs/devtools/overview/),was used to debug the website.
+- [Font Awesome](https://fontawesome.com/)was used to create the icons used on the website.
+- [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator) was used to validate CSS code for the website.
+- [W3C Validator](https://validator.w3.org/) was used to validate HTML code fot the website.
 - VALIDATOR ADD HERE

 ## Testing